c3lang/c3docs-old/docs/conversion.md

 1. For any floating point type with a bit width smaller than 32 bits, widen to `float`.
 E.g. `half -> float`
 2. After 1, for any floating point type with a bit width smaller than the *target type* widen to the target type.
 3. For an integer type smaller than the *minimum arithmetic width*, promote the value to a signed integer of the *minimum arithmetic width* (this usually corresponds to a c int).
-E.g. `uchar -> int`
+E.g. `ushort -> int`
 4. After 3, for an integer type smaller than the *target type*, promote the value to an integer of the the same bit width.
 E.g. `ulong = int + int -> ulong = long + long`

 ## Maximum type